Jeremy Corbyn Says He Won't Quit Even If He Loses The General Election

+Jeremy Corbyn Says He Won’t Quit Even If He Loses The General Election

+Exclusive: Speaking to BuzzFeed News in Tory-held Leamington Spa, an upbeat Corbyn said he would continue as Labour leader no matter what happens on 8 June.

-Jeremy Corbyn is enjoying his first general election as Labour leader, and he wants to make something very clear: he intends to remain in the job, even if he isn't victorious in next month's vote.
+Jeremy Corbyn is enjoying his first general election as Labour leader, and he wants to make something very clear: He intends to remain in the job, even if he isn’t victorious in next month’s vote.

 “I was elected leader of this party and I’ll stay leader of this party,” Corbyn told BuzzFeed News, taking a few minutes out from campaigning in the Warwickshire town of Leamington Spa.

-No matter what happens on 8 June, he said he would be "carrying on".
+No matter what happens on 8 June, he said, he would be “carrying on”.
 And he insisted that the constant criticism and poor poll ratings were not getting to him.
-"Monsieur Zen is fine," he said.
+“Monsieur Zen is fine,” he said.

 On Monday, the Labour leader was, for a man the polls predict will face electoral disaster in a month’s time, incredibly upbeat.
 Perhaps even more so than Ed Miliband during the 2015 general election, he seemed to be truly enjoying the experience of standing for election, addressing rallies, and learning bits of local history.